-- Your fundraising target and timescale How much money do you need, what is it for (is there a specific cause that you will put it towards and when do you need the money by? - Your activity What is the best way to raise the money you need in the time that you have?
+- Your fundraising target and timescale How much money do you need, what is it for (is there a specific cause that you will put it towards) and when do you need the money by? - Your activity What is the best way to raise the money you need in the time that you have?
 Will the activity fit in with the image of the group, your values and aims? - Resources Do you have enough people to help organise the activity, what equipment or other resources do you need, do you need people with particular skills and are you making the best use of the skills that you have?
-Do you, or a member of your group, know a local celebrity who could open an event or get involved? - Costs It's important to set a budget for any costs involved (such as promotion, room hire, equipment etc), and how you will fund these costs.
+Do you, or a member of your group, know a local celebrity who could open an event or get involved? - Costs It's important to set a budget for any costs involved (such as promotion, room hire, equipment etc.) and how you will fund these costs.
 Try and look for discounts, link with other groups, or use other local events to reduce your costs and attract a wider audience. - Keeping it legal There are a number or regulatory requirements that may have an impact on your fundraising.
-Some activities require special permission or a licence (such as car boot sales, flag days, raffles, bingo, door-to-door collections).
+Some activities require special permission or a license (such as car boot sales, flag days, raffles, bingo, door-to-door collections).
 Don't let these put you off.
-The Institute of Fundraising provides useful guides and legal information and best practice to help you to run your activities.
-If you need a permit or a licence, you need to apply for these well in advance from your local council. - Insurance Think about the risks involved in running your activity (including weather conditions if it is an outside event), you may need insurance to cover theft or damage or if bad weather means you have to cancel the event.
-Doing a proper risk assessment and working out a plan if things go wrong is very important. - Publicity Think about who you are trying to attract and how you are going to get people involved.
-Will posters and leaflets that you hand out or put up (for instance in shops, libraries and doctors' surgeries) help to attract people?
-Could you write a press release for the local paper, radio and any other free papers or community newsletters? - Double your fundraising target Do you have any links with local businesses or sponsors who may be able to match the amount of money you raise, to double your fundraising efforts?
+If you need a permit or a license, you need to apply for these well in advance from your local council.